anandchouksey/MaxValue/README.md

 3. With increased operations and list size, application processing time slightly increases due to increased iterations.

 Other proposed approach:

+Layered Architecture:

+Pros-
+1. Command line application
-1. Usage of bean validation replacing validation service.
+2. Usage of bean validation replacing validation service.
+3. Thread safe methods/vector.

+MVC Architecture:

+Pros-
+1. View interface to enter input or submit input files(favourable for hige input file) using thymeleaf.
+2. Bean Validation replacing validation service.
-2. Thread safe methods.
+3. Thread safe methods/vector.

 Cons-
 1. Objects consume more memory than primitives
 2. Hibernate validator slows down application start up time
-3. Pre compiled regex could be used, but is over engineered solution in this case.
+3. Regex could also be used instead of hibernate validator, but is over engineered solution in this case.

 ## Documentation
 1. Appropriate comments have been added in the code for code walkthrough.\